idaholab/moose/modules/doc/content/getting_started/installation/install_mambaforge.md

 ```

 !alert warning title=sudo conda
 If you find yourself using `sudo conda`/`sudo mamba`... something is not right.
-The most common reason for needing sudo, is due to an improper Conda installation.
+The most common reason for needing sudo is due to an improper Conda installation.
 Conda *should* be installed to your home directory, without any use of `sudo`.